cakephp/docs/en/orm/entities.rst

 Storing Complex Types
 =====================

-Entities are not meant for containing the logic for serializing and unserializing complex data comming from the database.
-Please check the :ref:`saving-complex-types` section to understand how entites can be used to hold complex information sucha objects and arrays that are required to be stored in the database.
+Entities are not intended to contain the logic for serializing and unserializing complex data coming from the database.
+Refer to the :ref:`saving-complex-types` section to understand how your application can store more complex data types like arrays and objects.